Academic Advising FAQ

 Academic Program Advisors:

-- Claire Hass - Political Science, Sociology and Criminology
+Jessica Sommers (Claire Hass on parental leave) - Political Science, Sociology and Criminology

 Academic Information Assistants:

 Usually Mondays, Tuesdays, Thursdays, 2:00 to 4:00pm, and Fridays, 10:00am to 12:00pm.
 Click here for current hours.